-It is the most common arthropathy, and is a leading cause of pain and disability in the Western world.
-Symptomatic knee OA occurs in 15% of adults >55years old, with a radiographic incidence of >80% in those over 75 years old.
+Osteoarthritis (OA) is the most common arthropathy and is a leading cause of pain and disability in the Western world.
+As an example, symptomatic knee OA occurs in 15% of adults >55 years old, with a radiographic incidence of >80% in those over 75 years old.

 Osteoarthritis is traditionally thought of as a ‘wear and tear’ disease which occurs as we age.
 However, recent research suggests otherwise.

 The pathogenesis of OA involves a degradation of cartilage and remodelling of bone due to an active response of chondrocytes in the articular cartilage and the inflammatory cells in the surrounding tissues.

 The release of enzymes from these cells break down collagen and proteoglycans, destroying the articular cartilage.
 The exposure of the underlying subchondral bone results in sclerosis, followed by reactive remodelling changes that lead to the formation of osteophytes and subchondral bone cysts.
 The joint space is progressively lost over time.

 Osteoarthritis has a multifactorial aetiology and can be primary (with no obvious cause) or secondary (due to trauma, infiltrative disease or connective tissue diseases).

 Risk factors for primary OA include obesity, advancing age, female gender, and manual labour occupations.

 The most common joints affected by osteoarthritis are the small joints of the hands and feet, the hip joint, and the knee joint.